6G-SANDBOX/docs/docs/introduction.md

 :page_facing_up: **Changelog:** [Toolkit Installer v0.4.0 Release Notes](https://github.com/6G-SANDBOX/toolkit-installer/releases/tag/v0.4.0)

-### How to install

 To install the new version of the toolkit installer, follow the instructions [here](./toolkit-installer/installation.md).

 ## :calendar: **2025-02-06**

-**New versions of 6G-Library and TNLCM are here!** These updates bring key improvements and optimizations to enhance the 6G-SANDBOX ecosystem.
+New versions of 6G-Library and TNLCM are here!
+These updates bring key improvements and optimizations to enhance the 6G-SANDBOX ecosystem.

 ### :fire: **What's New?**